 One of the advantages of having an air conditioner is it can give you better air quality.
-Air conditioners have air filters in them, and the air filter is responsible for providing us good quality air to breathe whenever we use our air conditioning system.
-Regular cleaning can prevent the build-up of molds, dust, and bacteria to the air conditioning unit that can slowly affect your health.
+Air conditioners have air filters in them, and the air filter is responsible for providing us with good quality air to breathe whenever we use our air conditioning system.
+Regular cleaning can prevent the build-up of molds, dust, and bacteria in the air conditioning unit that can slowly affect your health.

 - Extend the Longevity of the AC Unit